 Wash and core the apples, taking care to avoid puncturing the base of the apples.
 (A melon baller or a teaspoon works well for this.)
 Peel only the top third of each apple.

 Into a small bowl, add the remainder of the ingredients (oats, spices, dried fruit, and maple syrup), and combine very well.
 Stuff the apples evenly, using all of the filling mixture.

 Carefully place the apples into the slow cooker.
-Cover and bake for 2 hours – on the low setting for a newer slow cooker, or the high setting for an older one, or until the apples are just tender.
+Cover and bake for about an hour and 1/2 – on the low setting for a newer slow cooker, or the high setting for an older one, or until the apples are almost tender.
 (Each slow cooker seems to have its own personality.)